- Back to Data Protection

 - Kept safe and secure (“integrity and confidentiality”)

 Yes.
-After 25 May 2018, all processing of personal data (including the ongoing storage of data) will be covered by the GDPR.
+All processing of personal data (including the ongoing storage of data) is covered by the GDPR.

 The GDPR defines personal data as: "any information relating to an identified or identifiable natural person ("data subject"); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their physical, physiological, mental, economic, cultural or social identity."
-Examples of personal data could include, names, addresses, photos, video, ID numbers, DNA, IP addresses, job titles, etc.
+Examples of personal data include, names, addresses, photographs, videos, ID numbers, DNA, examination results, CVs, etc.

 The term "processing" is very broad.
 It essentially means anything that is done to, or with, personal data (including simply collecting, storing or deleting the data).